VIP-LES/EosLightAPRS/README.md

 You are almost ready to programme LightAPRS Tracker :)

 - First download the repository to your computer using the green "[clone or download](https://github.com/VIP-LES/EosLightAPRS/archive/master.zip)" button.
-- We will use the items in the "LightAPRS-hab" folder, not the "LightAPRS-pico-balloon" or "LightAPRS-vehicle" folders.
 - You will notice some folders in the "libraries" folder.
 You have to copy these folders (libraries) into your Arduino libraries folder on your computer.
 Path to your Arduino libraries:
 - **Windows** : This PC\Documents\Arduino\libraries\
 - **Mac** : /Users/\<username\>/Documents/Arduino/libraries/ <img src="images/lightaprs-library-copy.png" width="600">